5l1v3r1/RandomDNS/README.md

 ![RandomDNS](https://raw.githubusercontent.com/pwnsdx/RandomDNS/master/screenshot.jpg)

 RandomDNS aims to improve the security, privacy and anonymity of DNSCrypt.
-It can randomize the server choice at runtime and rotate it frequently.
+It can randomize the server choice at runtime and can rotate it frequently.

 ##### What is DNSCrypt?